roopantrics/octi-animated-creature/README.md

 ![Octi – ESP8266 to ULN2003 Pin Connections](rsc/octi-connection.png)

-The complete control logic is available in:
+The complete control logic is available in oct.cpp file